-The Brain Tumour Charity and Rushmoor Citizens Advice are partnering to provide a weekly benefits clinic, aimed at providing specialist benefits advice and assistance to people affected by brain tumours.
-The clinic takes place every Tuesday afternoon between 12:30 and 16:00.
+We've partnered with Rushmoor Citizens Advice to provide a weekly benefits clinic offering specialist benefits advice and assistance to people affected by brain tumours.

 have had their/their partner's working life affected